-SFBBO monitored a total of 82 potential GUTE and HEP colonies across 57 sites, 52 of which became active breeding colonies in 2017 (Table 1, Table 3).
+SFBBO monitored a total of 62 potential heron, egret, cormorant (HEP) and gull and tern (GUTE) colonies across 52 sites, 52 of which became active breeding colonies in 2018 (Table 1, Table 3).
 Some known colony sites were not surveyed due to access issues or observer availability.
-Sites that were monitored last season, but were not monitored this year include: Agua Vista, Lake Chabot, Lake Elizabeth, Moffet A2E, and Bunting Pond.
-Sites that were not monitored last season, but were monitored this year include: King's Academy, Redwood City Harbor, and St. Francis Yacht Club.
+Sites that were monitored last season, but were not monitored this year comprise: Belmont Slough, Eden Landing E6B, Moffett AB1, Moffett A3W, Lake Merced Boat Docks, and Bacon Island.
+Sites that were not monitored last season, but were monitored this year comprise: Sandy Wool Lake and Ravenswood.

 Waterbirds nested in a variety of habitats, including islands within former salt ponds at Alviso A16, power towers along the Dumbarton Bridge, and eucalyptus trees within a residential neighborhood at Ruus Park.
-The number of nests at each colony site varied from 1 Great Blue Heron nest (Palace of Fine Arts) to over 100 nests (e.g. Downtown Oakland, Dumbarton Bridge PG&E Towers, Hayward Shoreline, Lake Merritt, and Steinberger Slough).
+The number of nests at each colony site varied from one American Avocet nest (Moffett AB2) to over 100 nests (e.g. Downtown Oakland, Dumbarton Bridge PG&E Towers, Hayward Shoreline, and Steinberger Slough).
 Species composition at the colony sites monitored also varied considerably.
-In 2016, the Lakeshore Park and Redwood Shores Parkway (Nob Hill Market) colonies were the most species diverse, each with four species.
-In 2017, both Almaden Lake and Redwood Shores Parkway (Nob Hill Market) had four species actively nesting.
+In 2018, both Almaden Lake and Redwood Shores Parkway (Nob Hill Market) had four species actively nesting.
 Almaden Lake had Great Egrets, Black-crowned Night Herons, Great Blue Herons, and Snowy Egrets.
 Redwood Shores Parkway (Nob Hill Market) had Forster's Terns, American Avocets, Black-necked Stilts, and Black Skimmers.

-We monitored 16 sites with active gull, tern and shorebird colonies (Table 1).
+We monitored 17 sites with active gull, tern and shorebird colonies (Table 1).
 Of the species that we monitored using observational methods (i.e. excluding California Gulls), Forster's Terns were the most abundant nesting species at the sites that we monitored.
-American Avocet nesting was most active at Alviso A16 and New Chicago Marsh.
-We observed one active Black Skimmer nest at Redwood Shores, Nob Hill Market and five nests at Hayward Shoreline.
+American Avocet nesting was most active at New Chicago Marsh, Redwood Shores Parkway, and Nob Hill Market.
+We observed seven active Black Skimmer nests at Ravenswood and two nests at Hayward Shoreline.
 Black-necked Stilts were most active at New Chicago Marsh.
 Caspian Terns again nested on islands at Alviso A16, which was part of a successful Caspian Tern social attraction study initiated in 2015 by USGS and USFWS.
 The most active nesting sites for Forster's Terns were New Chicago Marsh and Hayward Shoreline.

-We monitored 36 sites with active heron, egret and cormorant colonies using observational methods (Table 3).
+We monitored 35 sites with active heron, egret and cormorant colonies using observational methods (Table 3).
 Double-crested Cormorants were the most abundant nesting species at these sites.
-The largest cormorant colony monitored was at Steinberger Slough with an estimated 144 nests, but this species also nested in large numbers on the Dumbarton PG&E towers and Lake Merritt.
-Great Blue Herons occupied two large colonies (20+ nests) at Bacon Island, Shadow Cliffs and Sunol Water Temple, with several smaller colonies throughout the region.
-Similar to 2015-2016, we observed two Green Heron nests at Lake Cunningham this season.
-We monitored 9 colonies that included Snowy Egret nests.
-Nesting for this species was most active at Lakeshore Park in Newark, with 46 nests.
-We monitored 9 colonies that included Black-crowned Night Heron nests.
-The most active nesting area for this species was Downtown Oakland with 189 nests.
+The largest cormorant colony monitored was at Steinberger Slough with an estimated 161 nests, but this species also nested in large numbers on the Dumbarton PG&E towers and Alviso A5.
+Great Blue Herons occupied large colonies (20+ nests) at Shadow Cliffs, Sunol Water Temple, and Pescadaro Marsh and Ovation Court, with several smaller colonies throughout the region.
+We observed three Green Heron nests at Lake Cunningham this season.
+We monitored 11 colonies that included Snowy Egret nests.
+Nesting for this species was most active at Lakeshore Park in Newark (Salisbury Island), with 54 nests.
+We monitored 11 colonies that included Black-crowned Night Heron nests.
+The most active nesting area for this species was Downtown Oakland with 156 nests.